Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Can You Use Yeast Straight from the Freezer?

 Yes!
 You can use the yeast straight from the freezer.
-Sprinkle it into room temperature water and it will wake it up right back up again.
+Sprinkle it into room temperature water, and it will wake it up right back up again.

-How to Know if Frozen Yeast is Alive?
+How to Know If Frozen Yeast is Alive?

-Store Dry Yeast in Freezer or Fridge?
+Do I Store Dry Yeast in Freezer or Fridge?

 Additional Yeast Resources